meteor/meteor-theme-hexo/README.md

 | [apollographql/engine-docs](https://github.com/apollographql/engine-docs/) | https://www.apollographql.com/docs/engine/ |
 | [apollographql/community](https://github.com/apollographql/community/) | https://www.apollographql.com/docs/community/ |

-If a change to this theme is made, those repos need to update either their submodule or their `meteor-theme-hexo`
+If a change to this theme is made, it should be re-published to npm.
+Those repos using submodules should update their submodule reference to the latest tip and those using the `meteor-theme-hexo` npm package should update that dependency to the latest published version.

-**Please update/submit a PR if you find other locations where the update is necessary!**